Portulaca minuta

 Portulaca minuta, the tiny purslane, is a rare species of flowering plant.
-It grows in the Florida Keys and Bahamas.
+It grows in the Florida Keys and the Bahamas.

 Habitat

 The populations in Florida are associated with open-canopy pine rockland habitat where it grows in small erosional depressions in otherwise sparsely-vegetated exposed limestone.

 Conservation

 Prior to 2013, it was thought to be endemic to the Bahamas before being discovered in the Florida Keys on the islands of Big Pine Key, No Name Key, and Lower Sugarloaf Key.
-It is believed to persist in less than 20 sites and is threatened by sea level rise.
+It is believed to persist in less than 20 sites.